You might be receiving emails from PostmanSG from various government agencies. Our email address is [email protected]

 PostmanSG is a multichannel mass messaging service for the Singapore government.

 These channels are available: 1.
 SMS 2.
 Email 3.
 Password protected email (for sensitive info) 4.
 Telegram bot

-Government agencies use Postman.gov.sg's service to send broadcast or personalized messages to the citizens.
-SMS/Emails/Telegram bot messages coming from postman.gov.sg are legitimate.
-When in doubt, you can always reach out to the agency who sent these messages to confirm the authenticity.
+Government agencies use PostmanSG's service to send broadcast or personalised messages to the citizens.
+SMS/Emails/Telegram bot messages coming from PostmanSG are legitimate.
+When in doubt, you can always reach out to the agency that sent these messages to confirm the authenticity.

-Emails: Agencies have a reply-to email address set-up with Postman.gov.sg when they send their emails through postman.gov.sg.
+Emails: Agencies have a reply-to email address set-up with PostmanSG when they send their emails through PostmanSG.
 You can click on

-reply to in your email client to write to the agency of interest if you have additional questions.
+reply toin your email client to write directly to the agency of interest if you have additional questions.

 SMS: Agencies are advised to include a hotline to address queries.
-If no phone number is included in the SMS, you can reach out to their contact center by googling their hotline.
+If no phone number is included in the SMS, you can reach out to their contact centre by searching for their hotline online.

 It is possible that the recipient has changed his or her phone number or email address and thus the message was sent to you by mistake.
 Please inform the agency so they can reach out to the right person using their backup contact information especially if you think the message is important for the recipient.

 It is possible that scammers have gotten your contact information and try to impersonate the government.
 Members of the Public (MOP) can submit a report to the Singapore Police Force (SPF).
 Check out scamalert.sg for more information on how to determine whether or not the message is a scam.